 - follow the rules in games and sports

 - work together

 - obey rules of the community

 - making rules encouraging responsibility

 - help others and take care of others

 - stand up for change when needed

-There are times when people don’t feel that they are treated fairly or that the rules are not fair to everyone.
+People don’t feel that they are treated fairly or that the rules are not fair to everyone.
 What do we teach children in these situations?

 In the case of moral injustice, I believe it is important to teach children to stand up for what is right.
-If they see someone being bullied or looked down upon or made to play by different rules, then words need to be spoken and action needs to be taken.
+So if they see someone being bullied or looked down upon or made to play by different rules, then words need to be spoken and action needs to be taken.
 Just as many of our forefathers stood up for unfair practices, we still need to stand up for unfair practices today.